radin-ayu/agenticai/README.md

 Follow Lab 0,1 and 2 in the respective use case folder.

 # Instructor Prerequisites
-Set up the xero or service now account (refer to Instructor Instructions) \n Reserve and set up a watsonx Orchestrate Environment. \n Add participants to the watsonx Orcehstrate Environment. \n Follow Instructor instructions in the respective use case folder.
+1. Set up the xero or service now account (refer to Instructor Instructions)
+2. Reserve and set up a watsonx Orchestrate Environment.
+3. Add participants to the watsonx Orcehstrate Environment.
+4. Follow Instructor instructions in the respective use case folder.

 # Use Cases
-We offer labs across 3 use cases: \n
+We offer labs across 3 use cases:

 ## Finance [link]
 [Image for Finance use case]